-- Contact your local credit bureau, which you can find in the yellow pages.
+- Contact your local credit bureau via the links below.

 - Call to find out how you can review your file.
 You’ll be asked to provide identification to ensure the confidentiality of your file.
 A written report may take two to three weeks.

 - If you notice any errors and can offer written proof, your file will be changed immediately.
 If you can’t supply written proof, give the facts to the credit bureau, which will then investigate.
 If your facts are confirmed, your file will be updated.